 Molly and Bill had two children – Gwenda Noreen born in 1953 and Bradford Leigh born in 1957.
 Bill’s family was his first priority.
 He spent his free time building items for his kids.
 He built Gwenda a playhouse when she was little (her home away from home).
 It was the envy of her friends.
 She was creative with her play, one week it was a store, another time it was a school room, a hair salon and many other venues.
 Gwenda had a neighbour girl, Nancy Jacobsen at her beck and call for being a clientele, student, etc. Bill was a great father to Brad, being involved in his activities such as hockey.
 When Bill had a day off from work (usually when it rained), he took the family to Swift Current.
 Wong’s Kitchen became a favorite stop beginning in the 60’s and continues today.
 The family took trips to Clearwater Lake, the Clearwater Lake Drive-In and Saskatchewan Landing.
 Berry picking at the Landing was a yearly thing to do.

 In spite of all his hard work and family obligations, Bill managed to make time for his favourite activities.
 He loved to go golfing and was a member of the Kyle Golf Club.
-He was on the Recreation Board, enjoyed hunting and fishing and had a love of baseball.
+He was on the Recreation Board and had a love of baseball.
 In later years, he was so proud to hear about the baseball activities of his nephews.
 He often spoke of Phil’s son, PJ’s baseball accomplishments.
 He spoke of Terry McKaig’s involvement also.
 He often went to the Pool Hall in the evening for a game of pool; Harry Roman worked there then.
 Bill was a United Church member from 1939 on and was on the church board for some time.
 He also gave of his time when he was on the school board.
 After Bill retired from the RM, he worked in maintenance at the Kyle Hospital.
 He farmed some land left to him from his father.
 He eventually sold that land but continued to help out some friends with their farming.

 Bill’s favourite passion was his music.
 He was a self-taught musician playing accordion, banjo and guitar.
 He played his guitar up until the last couple of weeks of his life.
 He shared his talent by playing with local bands for New Year’s bashes and other special occasions.
 He enjoyed jamming with his neighbour, Bob Glover and playing guitar with his closest friend, Don Moore, until Don’s passing in 2007.
 Together they played at functions and entertained the residents of the Kyle Health Centre.
 Bill was very proud to be a teacher and mentor for Bryce Lewis.
 A newspaper clipping about Bryce hangs on the wall in Bill’s music room.